 Renee Silberstein, 4 Sand Island Access Road Honolulu, Hawai`i 96819 Ph: (808) 587-0133 Fax: (808) 587-1977 [email protected]

 All NASBLA approved US Coast Guard Auxiliary classroom courses.

-You have the option of requesting an additional proof of compliance, a Boater Safety Education Card issued by DLNR/DOBOR.
+You have the option of requesting an additional proof of compliance, a Boater Safety Education Card issued by DOBOR.
 Please refer to question #11 on how to request a card.

 If approached by DLNR enforcement personnel on the water or at a ramp, be prepared to make your boating safety card and a photo ID (If requested) available upon demand.
 Your cooperation is greatly appreciated.

-Yes, but you should apply for a BSEC by joining DOBOR’s Registry of Certified Vessel Operators (links on this page).
-By doing so, you will receive a BSEC that you can transmit to the course provider to satisfy the prerequisite and you will receive orientation to the State specific rules through the Hawaii Boating Law Basics manual.
-You must keep your MMC in force.
-If you allow it to expire you are required to take a basic boating safety course.
+Yes, but you should apply for a Boater Safety Education Card by joining DOBOR’s Registry of Certified Vessel Operators (links on this page).
+By doing so, you will receive a Boater Safety Education Card that you can transmit to the course provider to satisfy the prerequisite and you will receive orientation to the State specific rules through the Hawaii Boating Law Basics manual.
+You must also maintain your MMC.
+If you allow your MMC to expire, you will be required to take a basic boating safety course.

 This page was last updated on 8/11/22.